mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 3/26 Ladies & Gentlemen We Are Floating In Space - Spiritualized
 * 1st Listen: Pretty good
+* 2nd Listen: Pretty good

 The commonalities between this and the Gorillaz is unmistakable.
 Com'on Damon!

 ## 3/25 Unknown Pleasures - Joy Division
 * 1st Listen: Ok